 |Skinlite Insta Skin Lightening Cream||INR 371||20 gm|

 Skinlite Cream is a skin lightening agent that works by inhibiting the production of tyrosinase enzyme (an important enzyme for biosynthesis of melanin pigments).
 This, in turn, inhibits the production of melanin pigments to lighten the skin.

 Skinlite Cream is a skin-lightening agent that is primarily used to lighten the skin and remove the dark spots.
-It is prescribed to treat skin discolourations caused due to skin trauma.
-Doctors may also prescribe this cream to cure the symptoms of eczema, melasma, hives, wrinkles, itchy skin, dermatitis, hyperpigmentation and acne.
+It is prescribed to cure skin discolourations caused due to skin trauma.
+Doctors may also prescribe this medicine to cure the symptoms of eczema, melasma, hives, wrinkles, itchy skin, dermatitis, hyperpigmentation and acne.

 Mixing two or more drugs may change how the drug works and may increase the risk of side effects of the drug.
 Skinlite Cream should never be used with:

 It is advisable to store Skinlite Cream in a cool and dry place away from direct heat and sunlight.
 One must keep the medicine away from the reach of children and pets.
 The packaging of Skinlite Cream must be kept intact in order to maintain its effect when being administered.